edsu/inkdroid.org/ehs/ehs.md

 * Technical representative for partners and sales
 * Networking and systems administration as required

-Electronic Resources Librarian
+Metadata Specialist
+Old Dominion University
-Old Dominion University, Norfolk, VA
+Norfolk, VA
 04/1998 - 02/2000

 * SGML and XML data processing for the VIVA Consortium